FAQ - Lithium

 A: Without firmware modifications, LiBCM supports batteries from 0.5 Ah to 65.5 Ah.

-A: Linsight only officially supports 5AhG3 lithium modules.
+A: Linsight only officially supports 5AhG3 and 47Ah FoMoCo lithium modules.

 Q: Which lithium chemistries does LiBCM work with?